guyabel/fanplot/README.md

 ## ggplot

-All plots are using base R. Jason Hilton has a [ggfan](https://github.com/jasonhilton/ggfan) package which is great for creating fan charts in ggplot2.
+The plotting functions in fanplot are designed for working with graphics in base R. Jason Hilton has a [ggfan](https://github.com/jasonhilton/ggfan) package which is great for creating fan charts in ggplot2.